 First Steps

 Next, they will request key documents such as bank, credit card, loan, and mortgage statements.
 These records help ensure all transactions are accurately recorded in the accounting software and that there are no duplicate entries.
-They will also gather insurance policy details to verify coverage and payment dates, as well as the most recent business tax return to ensure everything is up to date.
+They will also request insurance policy details to understand policy periods and payment dates.
+The most recent business tax return will also be needed to ensure your QBO account is reflecting what your most recent business tax return shows.
+This usually comes up when your accountant or tax preparer reports deductions on your return but didn’t provide that information to your bookkeeper, such as for depreciation.

 Getting to Work

 As you can see, cleanups can be both time-consuming and costly.
 Depending on the availability of source documents and the responsiveness of everyone involved, a cleanup project can take weeks or even months.
 However, don’t let this discourage you from getting your books in order.
-The longer you wait, the more complicated the situation can become.
+The longer you wait, the more complicated the situation can become, requiring even more time.

 When you’re ready to start cleaning up your books, contact us.
 We’d be happy to discuss how we can help and determine if we’re the right fit for your needs!